duct-framework/server.http.jetty/README.md

 ## Installation

-To install, add the following to your project `:dependencies`:
+Add the following dependency to your deps.edn file:

+    duct/server.http.jetty {:mvn/version "0.2.1"}

+Or to your Leiningen project file:

     [duct/server.http.jetty "0.2.1"]